MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 # Manage USB ports on Surface devices

-With USB port functionality enabled by default on Surface devices, many devices with Surface UEFI allow admins to disable connectivity to USB ports.
+With USB port functionality enabled by default on Surface devices, many devices with Surface UEFI allow admins to turn off connectivity to USB ports.
 For example, you may wish to prevent users from copying data from USB thumb drives or external hard disks.

 ## Prerequisites